 You can’t change your genes, but you are (most likely) in total control of your folate status.
 If you have genetic testing done and find out you carry one or two polymorphisms of the MTHFR gene, you can begin supplementing with L-methylfolate.
 This is the easiest way to make sure your body is getting all of the activated form of vitamin B-9 that it needs for the folate pathway and methylation, without depending on the MTHFR enzyme as the middleman.

-Even if you do not have an MTHFR mutation, you can supplement with L-methylfolate instead of folate or folic acid to ensure epigenetic factors that may be altering MTHFR efficiency are not in control of your L-methylfolate availability.
+Even if you do not have an MTHFR mutation, you can supplement with methylfolate instead of folic acid.
+Any epigenetic factors that may be altering MTHFR efficiency would no longer be in control of L-methylfolate availability.

-Whether or not you have an MTHFR mutation, you can take a look at your lifestyle, your healthy (and maybe-not-so-healthy) habits, and your diet, to make sure your body is getting all the precursors and cofactors necessary for the essential cellular processes to work at maximum efficiency.
-If you are on medications that may be affecting your folate status, talk to your doctor about combating this issue nutritionally, or discuss possible alternatives that will benefit your health across the board, rather than sacrificing one element of your health to improve another.
+Whether or not you have an MTHFR mutation, take a look at your lifestyle and your diet.
+Make sure your body is getting all the precursors and cofactors necessary for the essential cellular processes to work at maximum efficiency.
+If you are on medications that affect folate status, talk to your doctor about combating this issue nutritionally.
+Discuss possible alternatives that will benefit your health across the board.
+You dont have to sacrifice one element of your health to improve another.

 References